 What you like to visit ?
 Beaches ?
 Forest ?
 Big Cities ?

-The best beaches was in "Nordeste" Salvador, Natal, Maceio, and Fortaleza if you liike big cities, or Canoa Quebrada, Itacare if you like nature, try this http://www.viajenaviagem.com/brasil/brasil-a-z/ almost 9 years ago
+The best beaches was in "Nordeste" Salvador, Natal, Maceio, and Fortaleza if you liike big cities, or Canoa Quebrada, Itacare if you like nature, try this http://www.viajenaviagem.com/brasil/brasil-a-z/ about 10 years ago

 I think it's almost mandatory go to the northeast.
 Specially Salvador (Bahia), Chapada Diamantina (Bahia), Recife e Olinda (Pernambuco) and maybe Maceió (Alagoas) and Fortaleza (Ceará).
-It's far more interesting yuan Rio de Janeiro and São Paulo, the usually Cb. sen. By foreing travelers. about 8 years ago
+It's far more interesting yuan Rio de Janeiro and São Paulo, the usually Cb. sen. By foreing travelers. over 9 years ago

 Rio is a must, no matter how much it has been said.
 5 days will be nice, dont miss beaches.
 Try to spend a weekend.
 If you love soccer, maybe it is a good idea to go to a stadium, but try to find some friend from here to join you.
 Rich nightlife.
 Nice nature.
 Angra dos Reis region is close to Rio, maybe you can take 3 extra days in there, and Ilha Grande is a nice place to stay.